 In anticipation of the new 2020 Census data, staff will begin integration of new demographic data and population trends into all planning processes, and will start to assess potential changes to the urbanized boundary and the metropolitan planning areas, including potential mergers of small MPAs into TMAs.
+Best practices in Virtual Public Involvement (VPI) are being considered given the success of these practices during the COVID-19 pandemic, and will be incorporated into the Public Involvement Plan as deemed appropriate.

-Annual Report on ST-3 Activities
+Annual Report on ST-3 Activities Timeline: